 If you get the FLOR catalog in the mail and haven’t looked at it yet, go check out pages 33 and 34.
 Here’s what you’ll see:

 I am still over here pinching myself.

 I was beyond thrilled and humbled when FLOR reached out to me and asked if I would answer a few questions for inclusion in their spring 2018 catalog.

-Some of you probably already know this, but I’m a huge fan of their rugs.
-In fact, we have two of them in our home — one in the playroom and another in our dining room.
+Some of you probably already know this, but I’m a huge fan of FLOR rugs.
+In fact, we have two of them in our home — one in the kids playroom and another in our dining room with our IKEA Henriksdal chairs.
 Yes, they were a bit of an investment but as the saying goes, you get what you pay for.
 I love that they’re not only pretty and available in tons of colors and patterns, but more importantly they are SO GOOD if you have kids and/or pets in your home.
 They’re highly durable and very easy to clean.
 We’ve spilled coffee and juice on them, and my kids have taken markers and crayons to them multiple times, and in four years there’s only been one stain that I couldn’t remove.
 Not a bad track record if you ask me!